WeblateOrg/weblate/docs/admin/backup.rst

 Stored in :setting:`DATA_DIR` ``/vcs``.

 The version control repositories contain a copy of your upstream repositories with Weblate changes.
-If you have `Push on commit` enabled for all your translation components, all Weblate changes are included upstream.
+If you have :ref:`component-push_on_commit` enabled for all your translation components, all Weblate changes are included upstream.
 No need to back up the repositories on the Weblate side as they can be cloned again from the upstream location(s) with no data loss.